 Provided we qualify for taxation as a REIT, we generally will not be subject to federal corporate income tax on our net income that is currently distributed to our stockholders.
 This treatment substantially eliminates the "double taxation" that generally results from an investment in a corporation.
 Double taxation means taxation once at the corporate level when income is earned and once again at the stockholder level when such income is distributed.
+The Jobs and Growth Tax Reconciliation Act of 2003 (or the 2003 Act) was recently enacted by Congress and signed by President Bush.
+Among other provisions, the 2003 Act generally lowers the rate at which stockholders who are individual U.S. stockholders (as defined herein) are taxed on corporate dividends to a maximum of 15% (the same as long-term capital gains) for the 2003 through 2008 tax years, thereby substantially reducing, though not completely eliminating, the double taxation that has historically applied to corporate dividends.
+With limited exceptions, however, dividends received from us or other entities that are taxed as REITs will continue to be taxed at rates applicable to ordinary income, which pursuant to the 2003 Act, will be as high as 35% through 2010.

-However, even as a REIT, we will be subject to federal income taxation in the following circumstances:
+Even if we qualify as a REIT, we will nonetheless be subject to federal taxation in the following circumstances: